bgavrilMS/azure-docs/articles/active-directory/develop/v2-oauth2-on-behalf-of-flow.md

 An error response is returned by the token endpoint when trying to acquire an access token for the downstream API, if the downstream API has a Conditional Access policy (such as [multifactor authentication](../authentication/concept-mfa-howitworks.md)) set on it.
 The middle-tier service should surface this error to the client application so that the client application can provide the user interaction to satisfy the Conditional Access policy.

+To surface the error, the middle-tier [should respond with](https://datatracker.ietf.org/doc/html/rfc6750#section-3.1) HTTP 401 Unauthorized alongside a WWW-Authenticate header with the error details, in particular the claims.
+The client must parse the header and must acquire a new token from the token issuer, by presenting the claims challenge if one exists.
+Clients should not try to access the middle-tier service with cached tokens.

 ```json
 {
     "error":"interaction_required",